Policy Audience: Master’s Students - UW Graduate School Skip to content

 • Demonstrate spoken English proficiency with a test score on file at the University of Washington of at least:

-• 26 on the speaking section of the TOEFL-iBT
+• 5.0 (26 for tests taken before Jan 21, 2026) on the speaking section of the TOEFL-iBT (Test Center or At-Home version)

-• 7.0 on the speaking section of the IELTS
+• 7.0 on the speaking section of the IELTS (Test Center or At-Home version)

-• 23-25 on the speaking section of the TOEFL-iBT.
+• 6.0-6.5 on the speaking section of the IELTS on file with the UW.

-• 6.0-6.5 on the speaking section of the IELTS.
+• 125 on the speaking or conversation section of the Duolingo DET on file with the UW

 • An appeal candidate must receive an overall score of 34 (out of a possible 45) points to pass and be immediately eligible to assume TA responsibilities without taking ENGL 105.
+Appeal scores expire after two years.

 • Pass English 105.
 This course is designed specifically for International Teaching Assistants (ITAs) and is offered by UW’s Academic English Program (AEP).
 While a student is completing English language proficiency requirements, that student can be assigned teaching duties that do not include direct interaction with students.
 Such duties can include, but are not limited to, grading, setting up labs, preparing instructional materials, running equipment in classrooms.